DRomelli/cbspeeches/README.md

 The dataset is freely available for academic research and personal non-commercial use on the [www.cbspeeches.com](https://www.cbspeeches.com) website.

 When you use the dataset, please acknowledge the following paper as the data source:
 - Campiglio, E., Deyris, J., Romelli, D., Scalisi, G., 2025.
-[Warning words in a warming world: Central bank communication and climate change]().
+[Warning words in a warming world: Central bank communication and climate change](https://www.sciencedirect.com/science/article/pii/S0014292125001515), *European Economic Review* [Open access].